Probation & Supervision Guide

 We work the public record — confirming convictions and sentences across the right jurisdictions — and we are clear about the line we will not cross: we do not pull confidential supervision files or help anyone monitor or contact a probationer improperly.
 Verified results, for legitimate purposes, since 2004.

-People Locator Skip Tracing Investigation Team — professional investigators conducting court-records and background research and people-locating since 2004, working public records and investigative-grade sources for legitimate purposes only.
+People Locator Skip Tracing Investigation Team — a public-records research firm, conducting court-records and background research and people-locating since 2004, working public records and investigative-grade sources for legitimate purposes only.
 Last reviewed 2026.
 This page is general information, not legal advice.

 Frequently Asked Questions